InseeFrLab/docs.onyxia.sh/contributing/catalog-of-services.md

 },
 </code></pre>

-And it translate into this:
+And it translates into this:

 {% embed url="https://user-images.githubusercontent.com/6702424/177571819-f2e1b4ef-ecd1-479b-a5a1-658d87d7c7c0.png" %}